When was Grover Cleveland born?

 Grover Cleveland’s law career quickly blossomed into a career in politics.
 He started his law firm in 1862 and managed to avoid conscription during the Civil war by paying for a Polish immigrant to serve as his replacement.

-A registered Democrat, Cleveland became the assistant district attorney in Erie County, New York, in 1863.
+A registered Democrat, Cleveland became the assistant district attorney in Erie County, New York State, in 1863.
 He was eventually elected county sheriff in 1870 and served in that function for two years before returning to his law practice.

 Grover Cleveland’s rise in politics coincided with the political strengthening of the Tammany Hall political machine.
-Tammany Hall was a political organization that existed since the late 1700s, but it was between 1853-1890 that the organization became most prominent in politics.
+Tammany Hall was a political organization that existed since the late 1700s, but between 1853-1890, the organization became most prominent in politics.

 Ultimately, however, he opposed Tammany Hall and sought to limit its corrupt ways while vetoing various spending measures deemed extravagant or wasteful.

 Cleveland’s commitment to honest politics and respecting taxpayers bolstered his image as a viable Democratic candidate for the presidential race of 1884.

 President Grover Cleveland’s political platform was centered around his commitment to maintaining the separation between the branches of government while ensuring that Congress was honestly spending taxpayer money.

 In addition, his commitment to reform and willingness to oppose political forces such as Tammany Hall appealed to middle-class voters.

 His affiliation with New York also proved beneficial given the size and political clout of the state at the time.

 Despite admitting to a probable affair during his campaign, he was able to retain the support of the Mugwumps and Republicans opposed to the commercial and industrial connections of the Republic candidate, James G. Blaine.